PovertyAction/LAC_summit_python/2_NLP_lab/README.md

 ### Materials in this repository
 1) NLP lab session.ipynb - Jupyter notebook with code for the excercise
-2) Slides - (ADD NAME) - Presentation slides for session
-4) Readme - this file
+2) Readme - this file

 ### Data
 The data used for this session is saved in Drobox.
 It can be found with <a href="https://www.dropbox.com/s/qk7gc7ek68z5o7k/labeledData.tsv?dl=0">this link</a>.
 The data will be directly loaded into Python with the code provided and does not need to be downloaded for the session.